 Most recipes call for cooking times of eight hours at the most.
-Some cooks seize upon what they think is a logical solution: plugging the crockpot into a delayed-start timer—the same type of device that can be used to make a lamp or appliance turn on and off automatically at preset times.
+You might think a logical solution is to plug the crockpot into a delayed-start timer—the same type of device that can be used to make a lamp or appliance turn on and off automatically at preset times.
 But, a preponderance of evidence suggests that using a delayed timer with your slow cooker is considered dangerous from both a health and electrical safety point of view.

-Most slow-cook meals require no more than 8 hours of cooking time.
-Raw meat can sit out for a maximum of two hours before bacteria begins to multiply, so if you have a 12-hour day and want dinner ready when you walk in the door, your ingredients will be exposed to the potential for bacteria for at least four hours—possibly more than twice the safe time recommended.
+Most slow-cook meals require no more than eight hours of cooking time.
+Raw meat can sit out for a maximum of two hours before bacteria begin to multiply, so if you have a 12-hour day and want dinner ready when you walk in the door, your ingredients will be exposed to the potential for bacteria for at least four hours—possibly more than twice the safe time recommended.
 It is also not safe for the cooked food to sit on the counter for hours afterword, either.

 The U.S. Department of Agriculture warns against using this technique: "A package of frozen meat or poultry left thawing on the counter more than 2 hours is not at a safe temperature.
-Even though the center of the package may still be frozen, the outer layer of the food is in the "Danger Zone" between 40 and 140 °F—at a temperature where foodborne bacteria multiply rapidly.
+Even though the center of the package may still be frozen, the outer layer of the food is in the "Danger Zone" between 40 and 140 F—at a temperature where foodborne bacteria multiply rapidly."

 When any circuit breaker trips, this means that any other appliances, lights, or outlets on the same circuit will shut off as well.
-And if you're not home, you won't be aware of this until you walk in the door from work expecting dinner to be ready, only to find the meal ruined and the kitchen dark.
+And if you are not home, you will not be aware of this until you walk in the door from work expecting dinner to be ready, only to find the meal ruined and the kitchen dark.

-Just because you can't use a delayed timer with your crockpot doesn't mean a slow cooker can't work for you.
-Since stewy, slow-cooked meals freeze beautifully, try doing your cooking on the weekends when you're home.
+And, if you nostalgically want to hold on to that family heirloom of a crockpot, then there is hope for you, too.
+Since stews and slow-cooked meals freeze beautifully, try doing your cooking on the weekends when you are home.
 Cool the food completely and package it in a vacuum-seal bag or a freezer-safe container.
-Freeze or refrigerate the meal until you're ready to eat it, then you can quickly heat it on the stove or in the microwave when you get home.
+Freeze or refrigerate the meal until you are ready to eat it, then you can quickly heat it on the stove or in the microwave when you get home.